Wisconsin vs. Iowa NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 49.1, is 12.6 points greater than Saturday's over/under.
+- The two teams combine to score 49.1 points per game, 12.6 more than the over/under in this contest.

-- This contest's over/under is 3.5 points above the 33 these two squads combine to surrender per game this season.
+- This contest's over/under is 3.5 points above the 33 these two squads combine to allow per game this season.

 - The Badgers and their opponents have scored an average of 44.4 points per game in 2021, 7.9 more than Saturday's total.

-- The 45.9 PPG average total in Hawkeyes games this season is 9.4 points more than this game's over/under.
+- The 36.5-point total for this game is 9.4 points below the 45.9 points per game average total in Hawkeyes games this season.

 Wisconsin Stats and Trends

-- In Wisconsin's seven games this year, it has three wins against the spread.

-- The Badgers are 3-3 ATS when favored by 3.5 points or more this season.
+- So far this season, the Badgers have been installed as favorites by a 3.5-point margin or more six times and are 3-3 ATS in those contests.

-- Wisconsin's games this year have gone over the total in three out of seven opportunities (42.9%).
+- Wisconsin's games this year have hit the over on three of seven set point totals (42.9%).

-- Wisconsin is 3-3 against the spread and 4-2 overall when the team piles up more than 301.1 yards.
+- Wisconsin is 3-3 against the spread and 4-2 overall when the team churns out over 301.1 yards.

 - This year, the Badgers have 17 turnovers, three fewer than the Hawkeyes have takeaways (20).